Best web scraping tools for 2026

 When to use which:

-- Use Traditional tools for high-volume, structured data (e.g., stock prices, sports scores).
-If you are scraping 10 million Amazon products, you want the efficiency of CSS selectors.
+- Use traditional tools for high-volume, structured data like stock prices or sports scores.
+If you’re scraping 10 million Amazon products, you want the efficiency of CSS selectors.

-- Use AI tools for messy, unstructured data (e.g., news articles, forum threads, collecting reviews).
-If you need to “summarize the sentiment of this page,” an AI scraper is the only choice.
+- Use AI tools for messy, unstructured data like news articles, forum threads, or collecting reviews.
+If you need to summarize the sentiment of a page, an AI scraper is the only real option.

 Legal and ethical considerations

+1. Respect robots.txt.
 This file at domain.com/robots.txt tells you what the site owner allows.
-While not legally binding in all jurisdictions, ignoring it can get your IP banned instantly.
+It isn’t legally binding everywhere, but ignoring it can get your IP banned instantly.

-2. Personal Identifiable Information (PII) If you are scraping EU data, GDPR applies.
+2. Personally identifiable information (PII).
+If you’re scraping EU data, GDPR applies.
 Scraping names, emails, and phone numbers without consent is a legal minefield.
-Always anonymize data where possible.
+Anonymize where possible.

-4. Rate Limiting Don’t DDoS the site.
+4. Rate limiting.
+Don’t DDoS the site.
 Use polite delays between requests.
-If you crash their server, you are liable.
+If you crash their server, you’re liable.

 How to choose the right tool